Long Itchington

+Transport

 The village was once served by the former Weedon to Leamington Spa railway line.
 The village station, Southam and Long Itchington railway station was to the south of the village on the road towards Southam, and closed to passengers in 1958, although the line to the cement works continued in operation for goods trains until 1985.
 Part of the old railway line has been converted into a cycleway as part of the National Cycle Network.